Jain-Laksh/ES335-assignment-1/README.md

 4. Calculate the correlation matrix of the features obtained by TSFEL and provided in the dataset.
 Identify the features that are highly correlated with each other.
 Are there any redundant features? **[1 marks]**

-## Task 2 : Decision Trees for Human Activity Recognition [3 marks]
+## Task 2 : Decision Trees Implementation for Human Activity Recognition

 ### Questions